 Electronic devices policy: You may NOT use items of these types during class: Phones, pagers, personal MP3 players, portable DVD players, portable gaming devices, or any other type of portable entertainment device.
-Please turn off all devices or, at the very least, set them to vibrate.
+In the classroom or lab please turn off all devices, or at the very least set them to vibrate.
 If your job/work/family situation requires you to keep a cell phone/pager with you on at all times, be sure to 1) talk with me during the 1st week of class, 2) send me an email stating why for record-keeping purposes, and 3) take any calls out in the hallway.
 You may use a laptop/tablet to take notes, however this privilege will be revoked if you are found using your device for any other purpose during my lecture even once.
 Feel free to utilize digital recording for lecture.
 I'm entirely comfortable stationing devices on my lecture podium for a higher quality recording.
-Relistening to your lectures is a very effective study aid that will assist you in all of your coursework at the College level.
+Re-listening to your lectures is a very effective study aid that will assist you in all of your coursework at the College level.
 If a phone or e-device goes off during lecture or lab: The device owner will lose 30 points from their total grade (except during the Week 1 grace period).
 If a device goes off during an Exam or Final: The device owner will lose 60 points from that Exam/Final score.
-(To be blunt, you will have just failed the test despite your preparation.)
+(To be blunt, you will have just failed the test, regardless of your studying & preparation.)